 Three-day Field Alert Reports:

 Three-day NADA/ANADA Field Alert Reports must be submitted directly to the appropriate FDA District Field Office or local FDA resident post.
-The information initially may be provided by telephone or other telecommunication means, with prompt written follow up using and the paper Form FDA 1932.
+The information initially may be provided by telephone or other telecommunication means, with prompt written follow up using Form FDA 1932.
 (See 21 CFR 514.80(b)(1)).

 How to report electronically: